sequenceiq/slider/src/site/markdown/testing.md

 1. `hoya-client.xml` must be configured as per [Security](security.html).
 1. the client must have the kerberos tokens issued so that the user running the tests has access to HDFS and YARN.

+If there are problems authenticating (including the cluster being offline) the tests appear to hang

 ### Validating the configuration